 A demonstration program is available in the connection-pool directory within the demo directory where your JDBC driver is installed.
 For connection pooling with HDR, a demonstration program is available in the hdr directory within the demo directory.
-For details about the files, see Appendix A.
+For details about the files, see Appendix A, "Sample code files," on page A-1.